Frequently Asked Questions About Organ, Tissue and Eye Donation

-Over 1,000 Hoosiers and more than 100,000 people nationwide are waiting for lifesaving organ transplants.
-That’s enough to fill Lucas Oil Stadium almost twice.
-In the U.S., another person is added to the transplant waiting list every 9 minutes.
-Each day 16 people die because a donated organ wasn’t available in time.
+More than 1,000 Hoosiers are among more than 100,000 Americans waiting for lifesaving organ transplants.
+In the U.S., another person is added to the transplant waiting list every nine minutes.
+Each day, 16 people die because a donated organ wasn’t available in time.

-Anyone can sign up as an organ and tissue donor.
-Interested people should never rule themselves out due to age or medical condition.
-Physicians will determine at the time of death what organs and tissues can be donated to help others.
+Anyone can sign up to become an organ and tissue donor.
+No one should ever rule themselves out as a donor due to age or medical condition.
+A physician team, separate from the one providing lifesaving treatment, will determine prior to the time of death what organs and tissues one can donate.

 Organs that can be donated for transplantation include kidneys, heart, lungs, liver, pancreas and small intestine.
 Tissues that can be donated include corneas, skin, heart valves, bones, veins and tendons.

 No. Being in a coma and being brain dead are different.
 Patients can recover from comas.
 Brain death is declared when a patient has no brain activity and cannot breathe on his or her own.
 Brain death is irreversible.
 To be declared brain dead, the patient must undergo a series of tests to confirm brain death.
 Only after being declared brain dead can the process for organ donation begin.

-Each patient waiting for an organ transplant is listed with the United Network for Organ Sharing (UNOS), the agency responsible for ensuring that donated organs are distributed fairly.
-When a donor is identified, the donor’s blood type, tissue type, body weight, size, etc., are matched against the list of patients currently waiting for transplant.
+Each patient waiting for an organ transplant is listed with the United Network for Organ Sharing (UNOS), the agency responsible for how donated organs are distributed.
+Once identified, a donor’s blood and tissue type, body weight, size and other factors are matched with the list of patients currently waiting for transplant.
 In addition, the recipient’s severity of illness and time on the waiting list are factored into the matching process.

 Federal law prohibits the sale of organs and tissues.
 All anatomical donations are an extraordinary gift — the gift of life.